Trump Cabinet confirmation hearings schedule: Wednesday

 Pompeo, Devos hearings delayed

 Senate Republican leaders agreed to delay the confirmation hearings for education secretary nominee Betsy DeVos and CIA director nominee Rep. Mike Pompeo.
-The move to delay the hearings were in response to Democratic complaints hat too many hearings for key nominees were planned for that day.
+The move to delay the hearings were in response to Democratic complaints that too many hearings for key nominees were planned for that day.
 Pompeo is scheduled for Thursday, while DeVos is scheduled for next week.